aramis-lab/clinica/docs/IO.md

 * The filename is `sub-01_ses-M0_T1w.nii`.
 * The algorithm tests (in a case insensitive way) if the string "fdg_pet" is in the filename : False
 * The algorithm tests (in a case insensitive way) if the string "t1w" is in the filename : True !
+* The algorithm tests if the volume has its center at more than 80 mm (Euclidian distance) from the origin: True
 * This file will be centered by the algorithm.

 Understanding this, you can now center any modality you want !
 If yours files are named following this pattern : `sub-X_ses-Y_magnitude1.nii.gz`, specify the modality `--modality "magnitude1".